Clock

 Using a Corountine

-If you want to run a process in parallel, we can use the StartCoroutine()
+If you want to run a process in parallel, we can use the StartCoroutine() method.
+This method accepts an IEnumerable<double> input.
+Mother uses this method as part of the boot process.

 public void Arm()